 Seagate FireCuda 1TB External SSD

-Seagate’s FireCuda external SSD was specifically made for gamers.
+Seagate’s FireCuda external SSD was specifically made for gamers, making it one of the best SSD’s for PS5.
 There is a 500GB option and a 2TB option as well.
 This is the most expensive option on the list, but for good reason.

-Just as a final reminder, any of these external HDDs or SSDs will work great for storing your PS4 games, but not your PS5 games.
-PS5 games need to be installed on the custom, lightning-fast SSD that comes in the PS5.
+Just as a final reminder, any of the best hard drives for PS5 will work great for storing your PS4 games, but not your PS5 games.
+PS5 games need to be installed on a compatible internal m.2 SSD.
 Otherwise, you won’t get all of the cool things that Sony promised with their PS5 games, like virtually no loading times.
 If you’re just looking to store your PS4 games, then these are some of the best hard drives and solid-state drives you can buy for the PlayStation 5.